thiswillbeyourgithub/Clozolkor/README.md

 * [anki-wraper](https://github.com/epiphanie-gedeon/anki-wrapper/) seems promissing for cloze handling

 ## How can I get this?
-* read this page **thoroughly**, it's well worth a few minutes of (y)our time
+1. read this page **thoroughly**, it's well worth a few minutes of (y)our time
-* install the [additionnal card field](https://ankiweb.net/shared/info/744725736) addon as well as [clickable Tags](https://ankiweb.net/shared/info/380714095) and restart anki
+2. install the [additionnal card field](https://ankiweb.net/shared/info/744725736) addon as well as [clickable Tags](https://ankiweb.net/shared/info/380714095) and restart anki
-* optionnal : as written above : installing the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954) will greatly increase your efficiency.
-Check out my macros in the `latest_version` folder
+3. optionnal : as written above : installing the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954) will greatly increase your efficiency.
+Check out my macros in the `latest_release` folder
-* import the latest `.apkg` file inside the `latest_version` folder into anki.   (or manually copy the front and back, they are usually identical)
+4. import the `.apkg` file inside the `latest_release` folder into anki, it's the latest release but not necessarily the latest *version*
+5. get the latest version by updating this new template by copying and pasting the content of the relevant text files in `latest_release`
+6. check out the settings inside the front and back template, it is very likely that your shortcuts won't match my keyboard
-* now, when you create your own clozes : just select this template instead of the old "cloze" note type
+7. now, when you create your own clozes : just select this template instead of the old "cloze" note type
-* optional : convert all your past cloze into this template : it works the same, just better
+8. optional : convert all your past cloze into this template : it works the same, just better
-* check out the settings inside the front and back template, it is very likely that your shortcuts won't match my keyboard
-* that's it, if you have **any** issue, open an issue, i'll gladly try and fix it for everyone else
+9. that's it, if you have **any** issue, open an issue, i'll gladly try and fix it for everyone else
-* If you make a modification to this code, please tell me so that I can (maybe) implement it for everyone else!
+10. If you make a modification to this code, please tell me so that I can (maybe) implement it for everyone else!
 Thank you!